 Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) for board of directors

-As part of this course, PwC's Academy offers to highlight your company's requirements regarding this topic and to address in a comprehensive and practical way the questions paticipants are confronted with in the light of their professional duties and the progressive evolution of AML and CTF.
+As part of this course, PwC's Academy offers to highlight your company's requirements regarding this topic and to address in a comprehensive way the questions members of the board and executive committee are confronted with in the light of mandatory professional duties and the "progressive" evolution of AML regulations.

 Duration: 2h